youngmr290/Australian-Farm-Optimisation-Model/docs/debugging.rst

         - Model throwing key error in presolve stage.
         - If you run one trial it works.
     - Solution:
+        - This occurs when an object in pyomo is being called that doesnt exist.
-        - This may be because a bound or constraint is still active from the last trial.
+        - This may be because a bound or constraint is still active from the last trial however the variable that it is referencing has been deleted or changed.
           You need to make sure constrains are being deleted between trials or being re-built correctly.
+        - This may be because a variable has been deleted and rebuilt but a constraint referencing that variable was not rebuilt.
+To fix this the constraint will also need to be deleted and rebuilt.

 Process to debug
 ----------------